Program director

 Graduates of the program receive excellent academic training enhanced by professional, clinical, and ministerial experience.
 The program's goal is to prepare chaplains who can model the "teaching and healing ministry of Jesus Christ," and who are trained at the highest level of Christian professionalism, in preparation for full board certification by the APC.

 The professors represent areas of expertise such as biblical studies, theology, practical theology, marriage and family therapy, cultural psychology, American church history, health education, nursing, spiritual care, and ethics.
 In addition, clinical faculty members across many health-care professions are involved in the program.
-This diversity of specialists provides students a rich and balanced program of study.
+This diversity of specialists provides students with a rich and balanced program of study.

 All courses are taught from a Christian perspective.
 Students from more than 65 religions and 80 countries study here.
 A mutual and shared respect for various cultures and beliefs is emphasized on campus and in the classroom.
 Small class sizes allow for specified instruction and personal growth.